Empower Indigenous Futures

 Tailored support from the start

-VCC is a place where Indigenous students are welcomed, prioritized, and supported.
-Indigenous students receive priority registration, reserved seating for qualified applicants in all programs and courses, and fee payment flexibility.
+VCC is a place where Indigenous students can receive priority registration, reserved seating for qualified applicants in all programs and courses, and fee payment flexibility.

 At VCC, Indigenous students can access: